LeeKLTW/AI_News_tracker/README.md

   --show SHOW      Show the title and summary or not.
 ```
 Demo
-We want to know what this article want to tell us.
+Suppose we want to know what this article want to tell us.
 [Machine Learning: A Gentle Introduction. – Towards Data Science'](https://towardsdatascience.com/machine-learning-a-gentle-introduction-17e96d8143fc)
 ![](https://imgur.com/77YTwTx.jpg)
 ```